casual/HARanalysis/README.md

 - HAR: a variable that contain all the data
 - test_means and train_means: vectors with the meauserements of means
 - test_stds and train_stds: vectors with the meauserements of standars deviations
+- average: data set whit the average of each variable for each activity and each subject.

 To see this variables, just type it's names on the R console.